films that heal

 While at USC, Alana was chosen as one of ten top directors to co-direct USC’s first feature film, Don Quixote: The Ingenious Gentleman of La Mancha under the guidance of James Franco.
 The film premiered at the Palm Springs International Film Festival and is now available for streaming on Netflix.
 Alana has written and directed a number of short films, most notably Blackout, written by David Haskell, which received the Audience Award at the LA Shorts Fest, and Best Actor and Best Cinematography at the Women’s Independent Film Festival.
 She has also directed a number of music videos for the band, Dagmar, one of which premiered in Bitch Magazine.

-For the last four years, Alana has been in development for her first feature film, We Burn Like This, scheduled for production in June 2019 in Montana.
+For the last five years, Alana has been in development for her first feature film, We Burn Like This.
 While developing, she has worked as assistant to the director and post-production coordinator on Andrew and Alex’s Smith’s Walking Out (Sundance Film Festival 2017) in addition to working as Andrew’s assistant for two years.
 Following that film, she worked as assistant to the director on Jared Moshé’s The Ballad of Lefty Brown (SXSW 2017).
 Her day jobs have included Roadshow Coordinator for the Montana Film Festival, DocShop Producer for the Big Sky Documentary Film Festival, and Festival Coordinator for the International Wildlife Film Festival.
 More recently, she has taken on the role of Community Outreach Coordinator for The Roxy Theater, the local art house movie theater in Missoula.
 She will also serve as co-director for the 2018 Montana Film Festival – Montana’s premiere fiction film festival.